 In some cases, no matter how hard you scrub your ventilation hoods, nothing will get them clean.
 When that happens, it might be a good sign that you are due to a complete commercial ventilation hood replacement.
 Venting out the bad air is critical, as is keeping your kitchen free of grease and other flammable materials.
 A vent hood installation service can give your kitchen equipment the immense gleam you remember from opening day.

 10. Maintaining Your Fire Protection System

 Fire will tarnish your exhaust hood finish more than anything else.
 That is why you should always test your fire suppression equipment while you are engaged in kitchen exhaust cleaning.
 Whether you have an Ansul fire protection system, wet or chemical fire suppression equipment, you want to ensure that the slightest spark will be extinguished.
 With your fire suppression in good working order, you will keep your staff and customers safe and your business under constant protection.

 How is the finish on your exhaust hood?
-If it could use some cleaning, trust Aps-Hoods, where you will always receive exhaust hood cleaning, installation, and hood fan services you can trust throughout Denver, Colorado and Los Angeles, California.
+If it could use some cleaning, trust Aps-Hoods, where you will always receive exhaust hood cleaning, installation, and hood fan services you can trust throughout Denver, Colorado.
 Call to receive a free quote.

 Tags: all restaurant cleaning, Commercial Hood Cleaning, Commercial Kitchen, commercial kitchen cleaning denver, exhaust hood installation, exhaust system cleaning, kitchen exhaust cleaning, kitchen exhaust system cleaning